karlstolley/stolley.dev/_posts/2019-11-13-supports-shines-brightest-on-dependent-styles.md

 ```

 But considering that [browsers ignore CSS that they don’t understand](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Supporting_Older_Browsers#Creating_fallbacks_in_CSS), such applications of
-feature queries can be redundant and unncessary.
+feature queries can be redundant and unnecessary.

 <figure class="screenshot" id="img-stolley-co-screenshot">
   <img src="/assets/img/stolley-co-screenshot.png" alt="Screenshot of CSS shapes example" />
   <figcaption>
     CSS shapes enable developers to draw outlines around floated content.
 Text will flow to conform
     to the shape, as shown here.
-The hyphenation and justification, however, is only desirable when
+The hyphenation and justification, however, are only desirable when
     CSS shapes are supported.
   </figcaption>
 </figure>